andreasabel/logic-and-types-meeting-2019/README.md

 - See [Google Maps](https://www.google.se/maps).
 - See [Västtrafik Reseplaneraren](https://www.vasttrafik.se/reseplanering/reseplaneraren/).

+We are currently investigating the possibility to rent a minibus to drive us there from Chalmers (because the venue is hard to reach by public transport).

 [Reimbursement instructions for last year (2018):
 Division members can have the their bus ticket reimbursed by the division via Primula.
 The fakultetsmedel "Project I/K-baerere" number for GU is 2078341 and for Chalmers is 3740334.]